Expat Therapy Services

 Those living abroad may also wish to seek therapy for anxiety, depression, eating disorders and other mental health concerns that have appeared since the move abroad, or have resurfaced following relocation.

-I currently offer online therapy for clients located around the world.
-However, as some individuals prefer an in-person therapist, I also have a list of English speaking therapists located in Madrid.
-Please do not hesitate to get in touch if you have questions or would like to set up a session.
+I offer an initial complimentary 30 minute consultation.
+Please fee free to get in touch if you have questions or would like to set up a session.

 Fill out the contact form below with any questions you have about my services, blog, or collaboration opportunities.
 I look forward to hearing from you!